bhagadepravin/knox-workshop/README.md

 In this workshop we will configure and understand Knox authentication to use with Hadoop services in a cluster.
 For this workshop We need CDP-DC 7.1 cluster with Knox installed.

-The Apache Knox Gateway is a system that provides a single point of authentication and access for Apache Hadoop services in a cluster.
-The goal is to simplify Hadoop security for both users (i.e. who access the cluster data and execute jobs) and operators (i.e. who control access and manage the cluster).
-The gateway runs as a server (or cluster of servers) that provide centralized access to one or more Hadoop clusters.
-In general the goals of the gateway are as follows:

- - Provide perimeter security for Hadoop REST APIs to make Hadoop security easier to setup and use
- - Provide authentication and token verification at the perimeter
- - Enable authentication integration with enterprise and cloud identity management systems
- - Provide service level authorization at the perimeter
- - Expose a single URL hierarchy that aggregates REST APIs of a Hadoop cluster
- - Limit the network endpoints (and therefore firewall holes) required to access a Hadoop cluster
- - Hide the internal Hadoop cluster topology from potential attackers

 ------------------------------------------------------------------------------------------------------------------------------